StarlingMarketingSoftware/Murmur/README.md

 6. Test directly via clerk, or use the ngrok url to create a user.
 7. When you create a user using the UI, you use localhost:3000 because this connects to Clerk, then Clerk sends the webhook to the ngrok api.

+## Stripe Management

+- The billing portal settings can be found here: https://dashboard.stripe.com/settings/billing/portal
+- This is where customers can manage their existing subscription.

 ## License

 This project is licensed under the MIT License.